JoshBranda/Minichess/README.md

 5. Domain analysis/future improvements

 ## How to run the program
-Using a Linux terminal with all of the source code in a single folder, use javac *.java to compile everything.
+Using a Linux terminal with all of the source code in a single folder, use javac on all of the .java files to compile everything.
 Next, use Java Main command to run the program.
-This will allow you to play against the computer with the comptuer as White and you as Black.
+This will allow you to play against the computer with the computer as White and you as Black.

 ## What is Minichess?
 A full explanation of the rules of minichess can be found here: